Priyanshu-Mewada/AutoXcel/README.md

-AutoXcel
+# AutoXcel

 AutoXcel is a powerful web application built with Next.js, React, Tailwind CSS, Clerk, MongoDB, and the Gemini API.
 It allows users to upload and parse Excel files, interact using natural language, and perform smart data filtering, sorting, and dynamic extraction with secure authentication.

-Features
+# Features

-Upload and Parse Excel Files: Easily upload Excel files and extract structured data.
+- Upload and Parse Excel Files: Easily upload Excel files and extract structured data.

-Natural Language Interaction: Communicate with AutoXcel using natural language for data insights.
+- Natural Language Interaction: Communicate with AutoXcel using natural language for data insights.

-Smart Data Filtering and Sorting: Quickly filter and sort data dynamically based on queries.
+- Smart Data Filtering and Sorting: Quickly filter and sort data dynamically based on queries.

-Dynamic Extraction: Extract specific information intelligently from uploaded Excel files.
+- Dynamic Extraction: Extract specific information intelligently from uploaded Excel files.

-Clerk Authentication & Secure Storage: Secure user authentication with Clerk and data storage using MongoDB.
+- Clerk Authentication & Secure Storage: Secure user authentication with Clerk and data storage using MongoDB.

-Technologies Used
+# Technologies Used

-Frontend: Next.js, React.js, Tailwind CSS
+*Frontend*: Next.js, React.js, Tailwind CSS

-Backend: Node.js
+*Backend*: Node.js

-Database: MongoDB
+*Database*: MongoDB

-Authentication: Clerk
+*Authentication*: Clerk

-APIs: Gemini API
+*APIs*: Gemini API

-Getting Started
+# Getting Started

 Follow these steps to set up and run AutoXcel on your local machine.